Israeli forces kill Palestinian militant in West Bank clash | Law-Order

 - Israel

-A Palestinian militant died early Tuesday during clashes with Israeli forces in the occupied West Bank, a few hours after Israeli police dispersed Palestinian stone-throwers at a gate to Jerusalem's Old City that has been a frequent flashpoint for rapidly escalating tensions.
+A Palestinian militant was killed in clashes with Israeli forces in the occupied West Bank early Tuesday, a few hours after Israeli police dispersed Palestinian stone-throwers at a gate to Jerusalem's Old City that has been a frequent flashpoint for rapidly escalating tensions.

-The Islamic Jihad group said Abdullah al-Hossari was killed during clashes that erupted when Israeli special forces entered Jenin refugee camp in the northern West Bank.
+The Islamic Jihad group said Abdullah al-Hossari was shot dead in a confrontation that erupted when Israeli special forces entered Jenin refugee camp in the northern West Bank.
 The Health Ministry said another man was seriously wounded.

-Local Palestinian media said the dead man was a member of the “Jenin Brigade,” a newly formed group affiliated with Islamic Jihad.
-In August, Israel released al-Hossari from its custody after 26 months.
+Local Palestinian media said the dead man was a member of the "Jenin Brigade," a newly formed group affiliated with Islamic Jihad.
+In August, Israel released al-Hossari from detention after 26 months.

 In Jerusalem on Monday, Israeli police fired stun grenades, rubber bullets and wastewater cannons to disperse stone-throwers.